Emerging Capital Partners: Environmental, Social, and Governance Practices

-ECP strives to lift performance and profitability, building sustainable businesses that bring lasting benefits to their communities.

 In May 2010, ECP signed the United Nations Principles for Responsible Investment (UNPRI), which provides a framework for investment professionals who believe Environmental, Social and Corporate Governance (ESG) issues affect the performance of investment portfolios and who seek sustainable approaches in the investment process.

 In October 2011, ECP became the first private equity firm to sign a co-operation agreement with the International Finance Corporation (IFC) to participate in its Private Equity Africa Climate Change Investment Support (PEACCHIS) program.
 The program is designed to enhance sustainability best practices in Africa.